ehamberg/gtdguide/src/lyagtd.markdown

 # The "@@next actions@@" list

 So what's the @@next actions@@ list?
 Well, uh... a list of your next actions, obviously.
-Another name for these actions is "as-soon-as-possible actions"--it is simply those things from which you will pick out what to work on when you are not watching funny cat videos on Youtube or playing Farmville.
+Another name for these actions is "as-soon-as-possible actions"---it is simply those things from which you will pick out what to work on when you are not watching funny cat videos on Youtube or playing Farmville.